Edgware, Highgate and London Railway

-The Edgware, Highgate and London Railway was a railway in North London, England.
+The Edgware, Highgate and London Railway (EH&LR) was a railway in north London, England.
 The railway was a precursor of parts of London Underground's Northern line and was, in the 1930s, the core of an ambitious expansion plan for that line which was thwarted by the Second World War.
 Parts of the line were closed in the 1950s and have since been removed.

 Establishment

 The company was established by a local act of Parliament, the Edgware, Highgate and London Railway Act 1862 (25 & 26 Vict. c. xlvi), passed on 3 June 1862.
 The route, measuring 8.75 mi, ran through parts of rural Middlesex (now suburban north London) from Finsbury Park through Stroud Green, Crouch End, Highgate, Finchley and Mill Hill to Edgware.
 Additional acts of Parliament, the Edgware, Highgate and London Railway Act 1864 (27 & 28 Vict. c. xxix) and the Edgware, Highgate, and London Railway (Extension to Barnet) Act 1866 (29 & 30 Vict. c. ccvi) granted powers to construct branch lines from Highgate to Muswell Hill and from Finchley to High Barnet respectively.

-The railway was sponsored by the larger Great Northern Railway (GNR), whose main line from King's Cross ran through Finsbury Park on its way to Potters Bar and the north.
+The railway was sponsored by the larger Great Northern Railway (GNR); its main line from ran through Finsbury Park on its way to and the North East.
 Before the line to Edgware was opened, it was purchased in July 1867 by the GNR and was opened as a single track line on 22 August 1867.